View our copyright information.

 View our privacy statement.

-The @FSScot Twitter account and all "tweets" are the property of Food Standards Scotland and not of any individual within the agency, unless explicitly stated otherwise.
-Our Twitter policy is available online.
+The FSS social media accounts and all posted content are the property of Food Standards Scotland and not of any individual within the organisation, unless explicitly stated otherwise.

 A cookie is a small data file that certain websites write to your hard drive when you visit them.
 The only personal information a cookie can contain is information a user supplies him or herself.
 A cookie cannot read data off your hard disk or read cookie files created by other sites.